MENU

 Higher Education

-The Chamber supports additional funding for Missouri Western State University (MWSU), including a 3 percent inflationary increase and a $4 million supplemental increase in FY26 core appropriations.
+The Chamber advocates for increased funding for Missouri Western State University (MWSU), including a $4 million supplemental increase to its core appropriation beginning in FY27.
 The funding will guarantee continued operational excellence at MWSU and enhance its ability to meet the growing needs of students, maintain advanced instructional technologies, and target non-traditional students to meet workforce needs.

 Pre-K through 12 Education